TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/concepts/server-addresses/_index.md

 Distributed deployments, like {{% tts %}} Cloud and Community Edition, use different addresses per region for routing components, while the address of global components (like Identity Server) is always the same.
 Enterprise and Open Source deployments may be in a single cluster, or distributed over multiple clusters with multiple addresses.
 The server addresses for the different {{% tts %}} deployments are listed below.

 You can update the examples below with your tenant ID and cluster ID by filling them here.
-The `<tenant-id>` will be replaced with the provoded tenant ID.
+The `<tenant-id>` will be replaced with the provided tenant ID.

 {{< tenant-cluster-selector >}}